bennettandrewm/telecom_churn/README.md

 <br />[return to TOC](#table-of-contents-TOC)

 ## Modeling
 Syriatel's churn case is a binomial classification problem.
 This means determing what contributes to a true/false determination.
-Our approach to modeling is to try 3 different binary classification modeling techniques to see which one yields the best early results.
+Our approach is to try 3 different binary classification modeling techniques to see which yields the best results.
 We utilized KNN, Logistic Regression, and Decision Tree.

 In each case, we trained the model on the same set of training data using default hyperparamters settings.
 The test results were evaluated, and the model rerun optimizing for the hyperparameters.
 The results were evaluated on train data with a cross-validation, to guard against overfit.

 The model with the best results was the Decision Tree model, with the results of the test data shown below.
 This result included hypertuning and cross-validations sampling.
+The results are shown below.

-Precision Score: 0.8969072164948454
+Precision Score: 0.8969072164948454<br />
-Recall Score: 0.696
+Recall Score: 0.696<br />
-Accuracy Score: 0.9424460431654677
+Accuracy Score: 0.9424460431654677<br />
-F1 Score: 0.7837837837837837
+F1 Score: 0.7837837837837837<br />
 <br />[return to TOC](#table-of-contents-TOC)

 ## Evaluation